floweredscarf/su25/labs/lab12/index.md

 Sorry, Ethan... ended up revamping the lab to be better with llrb before reading this.
 Punt to next summer.
 -Laksith

+Sorry, Ethan (again)... didn't see this suggestion until it was too late.
+Shared in slack in case any future instructors take an interest!
+-Dom
 -->

 ## 2-3 Trees

-Throughout this
-lab, we will use the term "**key**" to define a value that is stored in the tree (previously element, a much longer word).

-In a binary search tree, each tree node contains exactly one key.
-To avoid the worst-case scenario, let's change this up.
-Instead of storing a single key per node, we will store *multiple* keys per node.
-Specifically, we'll allow nodes to contain two elements!
-This is the **2-3 tree**.
+In a binary search tree, each tree node contains exactly one element.
+In a B-tree, instead of storing a single element per node, we will store *multiple* elements per node!
+A **2-3 tree** is a B-tree where a nodes can contain up to two elements.

-A 2-3 tree is a tree in which each non-leaf node has either 2 or 3 children.
-Additionally, any non-leaf node **must** have one more child than key.
-That means that a node with 1 key must have 2 children, and a node with 2 keys must have 3 children.
+In a 2-3 tree each non-leaf node has either 2 or 3 children.
+Additionally, any non-leaf node **must** have one more child than element.
+That means that a node with 1 element must have 2 children, and a node with 2 elements must have 3 children.

-We refer to a node with N children as an "N-node", so a node with 1 key and 2 children would be called a 2-node, and a node with 2 keys and 3 children would be called a 3-node.
+We refer to a node with N children as an "N-node", so a node with 1 element and 2 children would be called a 2-node, and a node with 2 elements and 3 children would be called a 3-node.

 Additionally, there are ordering invariants similar to the binary search tree.
-Nodes with 1 key and 2 children have the same invariant as a binary search tree, where keys in the left subtree must all be smaller; and keys in the right subtree must all be greater.
+Nodes with 1 element and 2 children have the same invariant as a binary search tree, where elements in the left subtree must all be smaller; and elements in the right subtree must all be greater.

 We can extend this to 3-nodes as well.
-First, the left key must be smaller than the right key.
-Nodes in the left subtree must be less than the smaller key; nodes in the middle subtree must be between the two keys;
+First, the left element inside the node must be smaller than the right element inside the node.
+Nodes in the left subtree must be less than the smaller element; nodes in the middle subtree must be between the two elements;
-and nodes in the right subtree must be greater than the larger key. node.
+and nodes in the right subtree must be greater than the larger element.

 As in binary search trees, these ordering invariants must recursively hold.
-Additionally, just like the previous lab, we won't consider equal keys at all.
+For this lab we won't worry about what to do with equal elements.

 Here's an example of a 2-3 tree: